PROGRAMS Collaborative Quality Initiatives

 -

-The Michigan Society of Thoracic and Cardiovascular Surgeons quality initiative aims to reduce the risk of complications and improve treatment for patients undergoing cardiothoracic surgery, general thoracic surgery and perfusion treatment.
+The Michigan Society of Thoracic and Cardiovascular Surgeons quality initiative aims to reduce the risk of complications and improve treatment for patients undergoing cardiac and thoracic surgery.
 For more information, go to mstcvs.org

 Results